2 people are dead, 20 missing, as a migrant boat sinks off the coast of Tunisia

 ResQship said its rescuers reached the area of the wreck on Saturday and found about 25 people in the water, who said they had been there for two hours.

 "Our crew was able to recover 22 survivors and 2 deceased," the aid group tweeted, adding that survivors said about 20 people drowned.
-The group's ship, the Nadir, took the rescued migrants to the Italian island of Lampedusa.
+The group's ship, the Naditook the rescued migrants to the Italian island of Lampedusa.

 "We are angry.
 This is an unspeakable tragedy that could — and should — have been prevented by a humanitarian approach to migration instead of barb-wiring the European borders," ResQship said.

+The Italian coast guard said Monday it was completing operations to rescue 800 migrants on a ship intercepted around 193 kilometers (120 miles) southeast of the Sicilian town of Syracuse.

+The coast guard also said Monday that another boat with about 400 migrants on board has been intercepted around 273 kilometers (170 miles) off the Calabrian coast.
+It said the migrants were being taken off the boat onto a coast guard vessel and two merchant ships.

-On Sunday night, humanitarian organization Alarm Phone said it received another distress call from a boat with about 400 people who had departed from Tobruk, Libya.
+On Sunday night, humanitarian organization Alarm Phone had received a distress call from that migrants' boat, which had departed from Tobruk, Libya.

-The organization said that, according to the latest update, the migrants managed to continue their journey and have reached the shared search and rescue zone of Malta and Italy.
+The organization said the 400 migrants managed to continue their journey and reached the shared search and rescue zone of Malta and Italy.

-"They report high waves and strong wind.
-Still, no rescue is in sight!"
-Alarm Phone tweeted on Monday.

 In the last few days, thousands of migrants have reached tiny Lampedusa, which lies about 150 kilometers (90 miles) from the Tunisian coast.